What Are 941 Forms

 Important Deadlines for Submitting 941 Forms

-To ensure that you meet the deadlines for filing Form 941, it is essential to keep accurate records of your payroll taxes throughout the year.
-You should also make sure that you have enough funds set aside to cover the taxes owed.
+To stay on top of your game, it’s essential to maintain accurate records of your payroll taxes throughout the year.
+Plus, make sure you have enough funds set aside to cover the taxes you owe.

-In addition to filing Form 941, you must also make timely deposits of your payroll taxes.
-These deposits are due on a semi-weekly or monthly basis, depending on the size of your payroll.
-If you fail to make these deposits on time, the IRS will impose penalties and interest charges.
+In addition to filing Form 941, remember that you must also make timely deposits of your payroll taxes, which can be either semi-weekly or monthly, depending on your payroll’s size.
+Failure to make these deposits on time can result in penalties and interest charges.

 What Happens if You Don’t File a 941 Form?